Providing Natural Solutions for Male Sexual Health

 What Should I Expect from GAINSWave Therapy at Proactive Wellness Centers?

-If you're ready to begin your journey to a healthier, happier sex life, getting started at our wellness clinic is as easy as 1-2-3:
+If you’re ready to begin your journey to a healthier, happier sex life, getting started at our wellness clinic is as easy.
+There’s no need to look up “ED treatment near me in Silver Spring, MD” online – all you’ve got to do is follow this three-step process.

-Make an Appointment: Give our office a call at 703-822-5003.
+Make an Appointment: Give our office a call at (703) 822-5003.
 One of our Clinical Intake Coordinators will answer any question you have and get you started.
-If you prefer, you can text "gainswave" to 833.341.0170, and our Clinical Intake Coordinator will get back to you personally and confidentially.
+If you prefer, you can text “gainswave” to 833.341.0170, and our Clinical Intake Coordinator will get back to you personally and confidentially.

-Prep: Once the intake process is complete, you'll schedule a time for GAINSWave therapy in Silver Spring, MD.
-You'll arrive at our wellness center for treatment at least 30 minutes before your appointment time.
+Prep: Once the intake process is complete, any needed blood work is returned, and your initial appointment with Dr. Lawson is complete, you’ll schedule a time for GAINSWave therapy.
+You’ll arrive at our wellness center for treatment at least 30 minutes before your appointment time.
 Procedure time is usually no longer than 30 minutes and occurs in our wellness center.

 Enjoy the Benefits: Once your GAINSWave therapy session is over, you can get right back to what you were doing beforehand.
 Studies show that approximately 75% of men enjoy positive results like stronger, longer-lasting erections after treatment.
 Most men only need 6-12 sessions for optimal results.